Sign in

 Many people heal from GBV and learn to cope with what happened to them in their own way.
 There is no set time for healing, so it’s important to adopt a non-judgemental approach and go at the young person’s pace.
 Above all, ensure young people are involved in any decisions affecting them, wherever possible.

-Young survivors who took part in the Everyday Heroes consultation for the Equally Safe delivery plan in 2018, talked about the responses they received at school, what they felt schools needed to do to improve survivors’ experiences, and their trust in talking to schools about gender-based violence (GBV).
+Young survivors who took part in the Everyday Heroes consultation for the Equally Safe delivery plan in 2018, talked about the responses they received at school, what they felt schools needed to do to improve survivors’ experiences, and their trust in talking to schools about GBV.

 Many of the children and young people involved said school hadn’t felt like a safe place to disclose their experiences; there were examples of teachers asking lots of questions, standing up for the perpetrator, showing a lack of understanding of their experiences, feeling judged and stigmatised, excluding them, and having little respect for their privacy and confidentiality.